fuse-box/fuse-box/docs/plugins/HtmlPlugin.md

 ```

 ## Notes:
-Remember to bundle your `HTML` files when using this plugin if you use the normal `ES6` import syntax import  tpl from `"./views/file.html"`. see below example:
+If you use the normal `ES6` import syntax  like `import  tpl from "./views/file.html"`, then there is no need for bundling your `HTML` files.

+but if you intend to use `FuseBox` Lazy Load feature like `FuseBox.import("./views/file.html")` then you need to bundle them. see below example:

 ```js
 const clientBundle = fuse.bundle("client/app")